 Since the server is the central repository that IMAP clients sync with, unlike POP3, a user will find the same organization in every client and it is more suitable to be used on more than one device at a time.

 Note: when a user deletes a message in the client, this may not delete it from the server immediately.
-In fact, it only flags the message as deleted, and the server reacts to this based on user-defined specification (e.g., move it to trash, delete the message right-away, …).
-This is an important point for people who have become accustomed to checking emails from their PCs, phones and tablets in always-connected environments.
+In fact, it only flags the message as deleted, and the server reacts to this based on user-defined specifications (e.g., move it to trash, delete the message right away, …).
+This is an important point for people who have become accustomed to checking emails from their PCs, phones, and tablets in always-connected environments.

 As emails remain stored on a remote server, you are restricted to the server’s mailbox size (you can eventually circumvent this by making local archives).
-Furthermore on mobile phones you should have to modify settings to allow full download of messages from server, since by default IMAP clients will try to reduce the amount of data downloaded only providing most recent messages.
+Furthermore, on mobile phones, you should have to modify settings to allow full download of messages from the server, since by default IMAP clients will try to reduce the amount of data downloaded by only providing the most recent messages.

 EAS (Microsoft Exchange ActiveSync)

-EAS protocol, created by Microsoft in 1996, is based on IMAP, but it adds the opportunity to sync calendar, address book and tasks in addition to email.
+EAS protocol, created by Microsoft in 1996, is based on IMAP, but it adds the opportunity to sync calendars, address books, and tasks in addition to email.
 It is a proprietary protocol, but however, it has been successively ‘licensed’ to other companies and has become a sort of standard for synchronization between groupware and mobile devices.

 Not all email services are compatible with this protocol.